Going places in life?

 Engaging in working relationships and interacting with professors leads to better mentoring and guidance.
 Support that focuses on you as an individual provides direction toward your personal goals.
 Discussions outside of the classroom about your interests will allow you to cultivate research projects that enhance your education.
 Initiating these opportunities creates the building blocks for becoming a professional.
 Faculty who mentor your educational or service projects and follow your academic progress are better able to provide the detailed letters of recommendation that you will need for competitive awards.

-If you would like to meet with the Student Fellowship Program Director or if you intend to apply for a national fellowship in the next two years, please complete the application and make an appointment with the Dr. Rebecca Gerber (email@example.com, or 315-267-3228) in Schuette A102.
+If you would like to meet with the Student Fellowship Program Director or if you intend to apply for a national fellowship in the next two years, please complete the application and make an appointment with the Dr. Kelly Bonnar (firstname.lastname@example.org, or (315) 267-3188 in Dunn Hall 100A.